Joping23/CodeLMRA/README.md

 ## Attribute Inference Attacks :

-Example of launching the model-based AIA on FlightPrices:
+Example of launching the AIA on FlightPrices:

 We first need to make sure that the LMRA was previously launched, then go to the folder ExpFlightPrices and launch AIA.py: